 The simply-named Fountain Pen Board (FPB) is currently the main nexus of discussion among serious collectors.
 Until recently, the highest-volume forums were those at the Fountain Pen Network (FPN), though discussions were overwhelmingly dominated by users rather than collectors.
 The site's recent management issues seem to have cleared up, but many participants have left for the FPB and for the up and coming Fountain Pen Geeks' forum.

 Zoss list: An active listserv site run by Tom Zoss.
 Posts to the site are sent as email to subscribers, but if you are already overburdened with email, you can elect to receive posts in digest form.
 This is a moderated list, with a good balance of old and new.

 Pentrace: Sociable chat, often veering off in directions unrelated to pens.
-Very active, but focus is more on using pens than on collecting them, more on new pens than on vintage.
+Active, but focus is more on using pens than on collecting them, more on new pens than on vintage.
 Threaded, lightly moderated.
 Sunday show-and-tell picture posts have become an established tradition there.

 There is also a bewildering array of pen-related pages on Facebook, many of them closed groups.
 How these will shake out remains to be seen.